whaynes/STCW23/jekyll/_assessments/OICEW-8-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Secure, secure %} and {% do Lock-out, lockouttagout %} the split case centrifugal pump
+{% do secure, Secure %} and {% do lockouttagout, Lock-out %} the split case centrifugal pump
 {% endcapture %}
 {{ behavior | markdownify }}